HIV/AIDS in Peru

 Cases of HIV/AIDS in Peru are considered to have reached the level of a concentrated epidemic.

+Prevalence

-According to a population-based survey conducted in Peru’s 24 largest cities in 2002, adult HIV prevalence was estimated to be less than 1 percent (0.6 percent among pregnant women; 0.4 percent among males; and 0.1 percent among females).
-The survey demonstrated that cases are unevenly distributed in the country, affecting mostly young people between the ages of 25 and 34.
-As of July 2010, the cumulative reported number of persons infected with HIV was 41,638, and there were 26,566 cases of AIDS, according to the Ministry of Health (MOH), and the male/female ratio for AIDS diagnoses in 2009 was 3.02 to 1.
+In a population-based survey conducted in Peru’s 24 largest cities in 2002, adult HIV prevalence was estimated to be less than 1 percent.
+It was 0.6 percent among pregnant women; 0.4 percent among males; and 0.1 percent among females.
+The survey demonstrated that cases are unevenly distributed in Peru, affecting mostly young people between the ages of 25 and 34.

+As of July 2010, the cumulative reported number of persons infected with HIV was 41,638.
+There were 26,566 cases of AIDS, according to the Ministry of Health (MOH).
+The male/female ratio for AIDS diagnoses in 2009 was 3.02 to 1.
 The Joint United Nations Program on HIV/AIDS (UNAIDS) estimates 76,000 Peruvians are HIV-positive, meaning that many people at risk do not know their status.
 There were 3,300 deaths due to AIDS in Peru in 2007 (UNAIDS, 2008), down from 5,600 deaths in 2005.